 From a turf management perspective, a major challenge will be managing increased thatch levels on our sportsgrounds due to no usage over the winter months.
 With this comes an increase in disease activity which has already come to realisation on some grounds.

 Best piece of advice you have received about the turf management profession and who gave it to you?

 “Never ask your staff to complete a task that you wouldn’t be prepared to do yourself!”

 My first boss - Jeremy Cutajar (Maroondah City Council Golf Courses/Sportsgrounds) led from the front and wasn’t afraid to get his hands dirty, this piece of advice has stayed with me throughout my career.

 Talk about a recent or current project you have undertaken at your facility and what it means for the club.

-Tell us one thing about yourself that your fellow turf practitioners might now know about you (eg: hobbies/achievements in sport etc).
+Tell us one thing about yourself that your fellow turf practitioners might not now know about you (eg: hobbies/achievements in sport etc).

 What piece of advice would you give to someone starting out in the industry?